How To Design A Website: A Cincinnati Web Designer's Step-by-Step Process

 - Make use of clean code and compressed images

-Concluding Remarks: An Repeatable Design Method
+Concluding Remarks: A Repeatable Design Method

 Here's a straightforward procedure to follow if you have trouble getting started with website design:

-1. Take inspiration from well-designed websites.
+- Take inspiration from well-designed websites.

-2. Before using digital tools, make a rough draft by sketching on paper.
+- Before using digital tools, make a rough draft by sketching on paper.

-3. Fine-tune the design in Figma by adjusting the content, colors, and spacing.
+- Fine-tune the design in Figma by adjusting the content, colors, and spacing.

-4. Adhere to a systematic layout.
+- Adhere to a systematic layout.
 Make use of a framework that facilitates content organization.

-5. Make mobile-first design your top priority to guarantee a seamless experience on all platforms.
+- Make mobile-first design your top priority to guarantee a seamless experience on all platforms.

 Although there is a wealth of excellent information about design principles available online, many novices find it difficult to follow a consistent procedure.
-This manual offers a path that facilitates design while enabling you to hone and enhance your work with every job.
+This manual offers a path that facilitates design while enabling you to hone and enhance your work with every project.